bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-9. As a User, I can Receive Timely Alerts for Booking Actions
+9. As a User, I can receive nototications for each event in the bookig process

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |